jakob-schuster/matchbox-alpha/README.md

 ## Descriptive analysis with `as`

 Pattern matching is great when you're already sure of what structure your reads have.
-First, though, it's good to search through your reads to find out (or confirm) what structure is present.
+First, though, it's good to search through your reads to discover what structure is present.
 An `as` expression allows you to infer a read's structure in terms of some fixed sequences you expect to find.

 **Example:** Describe a read in terms of the presence of TSO sequences and poly(A) tails.
 Accumulate these into counts, to get a summary of general read structure.
 ```python